-Searches will only be carried out by a member of staff who has been authorised to do so by the headteacher, or by the headteacher themselves.
+At Overdale Junior School, searches will only be carried out by a member of staff who has been authorised to do so by the headteacher, or will be conducted by the headteacher themselves.

-Subject to the exception below, the authorised member of staff carrying out the search will be of the same sex as the pupil, and there will be another member of staff present as a witness to the search.

-An authorised member of staff of a different sex to the pupil can carry out a search without another member of staff as a witness if:
+At Overdale Junior School, the authorised member of staff carrying out the search will be of the same sex as the pupil and there will be another member of staff present as a witness to the search.
+There is a limited exception to this rule.
+This is that a member of staff can search a pupil of the opposite sex and/or without a witness only: